-Commuters who do not have any classes on MWF need to fill out a Spiritual Formation petition (online in the Spiritual Formation Moodle course in which every student is enrolled) to be exempt from Spiritual Formation credit requirements.
+Commuters who do not have any classes on MWF must fill out a Spiritual Formation to be exempt from Spiritual Formation credit requirements.
+Students must request a petition form from campusministries@mvnu.edu within the first two weeks of each semester.

-Commuter students who are 23 years and older with special circumstances may submit an online Spiritual Formation credit petition and it will be reviewed each semester.
-Upon approval of a Spiritual Formation credit petition a commuter will have a reduction in their requirement of credits and the remaining credits will need to be earned via the various venues offered for credit according to the student's classification.
+Commuter students who are 23 years and older with special circumstances may submit an online Spiritual Formation credit petition to be reviewed each semester.
+Upon approval of a Spiritual Formation credit petition, a commuter will have a reduction in their requirement of credits and the remaining credits will need to be earned via the various venues offered for credit according to the student's classification.
 Each Spiritual Formation Credit petition submitted by a commuter student will be reviewed on a case-by-case basis as petitions are not approved automatically.